SecondRecipe

 kala jamun step 4

-5. Take out once dark brown
+5. Take out using a slotted spoon, once dark brown

 kala jamun step 5